rackerlabs/docs-core-infra-user-guide/cloud-interfaces/api/cloudimages-api.rst

 :rax-api:`API cross-reference <api-ref-images.html>`.
 In the group of
 :rax-api:`operations that act on images <api-ref-images.html#images>`,
 you can see that:

+:rax-docs:`Cloud Images API Reference <cloud-images/v2/api-reference/>`.
+In the group of
+:rax-docs:`Images operations <cloud-images/v2/api-reference/images-operations/>`,
+you can see that:

 * Sending a ``GET`` request to the ``images``